jmaxrdgz/symbiose/README.md

 # symbiose
-Symbiose is a Software Development Kit (SDK) designed to accelerate the creation and deployment of artificial intelligence models on resource-constrained embedded systems.
+Symbiose is a Software Development Kit (SDK) designed to facilitate the development and deployment of deep learning models on resource-constrained embedded systems.